LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory: Introduction

-Despite these advances in memory-augmented chat systems, there has been limited progress in holistically evaluating their memory capability in long-term interactions.
+Despite these advances, there has been limited progress in holistically evaluating the memory capability in long-term interactions.
 While several benchmarks evaluate LLMs on understanding long chat histories \citep{xu-etal-2022-beyond, xu-etal-2022-long, zhong2024memorybank, maharana-etal-2024-evaluating, du-etal-2024-perltqa, kim2024dialsimrealtimesimulatorevaluating}, they have two major shortcomings.
-First, they do not accurately reflect the nature of \textit{long-term user-AI} interactions.
-Many datasets focus solely on human-human conversations \citep{xu-etal-2022-beyond, maharana-etal-2024-evaluating, kim2024dialsimrealtimesimulatorevaluating}, while others omit task-oriented dialogues, which represent a significant portion of chat assistant usage.
-Their interactive histories also typically have short and non-configurable length, spanning only a few thousand tokens, limiting the challenge as current systems continue to improve.
-Second, current benchmarks' questions only offer a limited coverage of the memory abilities required to leverage the dynamic, ever-changing, and accumulative user information in long-term interactions.
-For instance, MemoryBank \citep{zhong2024memorybank} and PerLTQA \citep{du-etal-2024-perltqa} under-evaluate the ability to synthesize information across numerous sessions or reasoning with temporal metadata or time references.
-All benchmarks including recent ones such as LoCoMo \citep{maharana-etal-2024-evaluating} also fail to evaluate recall of assistant-side information or reasoning with updated user information.
+First, they do not accurately reflect user-AI interactions: many focus solely on human-human conversations \citep{xu-etal-2022-beyond, maharana-etal-2024-evaluating, kim2024dialsimrealtimesimulatorevaluating}, while others omit task-oriented dialogues, which represent a significant portion of chat assistant usage and challenge memorization with the long-context inputs and long-form responses.
+Their interactive histories also typically have a non-configurable length spanning only a few thousand tokens, limiting the difficulty as current systems continue to improve.
+Second, current benchmarks' questions only offer a limited coverage of the memory abilities required in dynamic long-term interactions.
+For instance, MemoryBank \citep{zhong2024memorybank} and PerLTQA \citep{du-etal-2024-perltqa} insufficiently evaluate the ability to synthesize information across numerous sessions or to reason with temporal metadata or time references.
+All long-term memory benchmarks including recent ones such as LoCoMo \citep{maharana-etal-2024-evaluating} also fail to evaluate recall of information provided by the assistant or reasoning with updated user information.